compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step2.md

 ## S-Expressions

 To keep things simple, we've opted for a very simple grammar, known as S-Expressions (the S stands for Symbolic.
 They are often abbreviated to sexps).
 They are used in the Lisp family of programming languages.

 An S-Expression consists of a pair of brackets, that contain a list of "atoms" separated by whitespace.
 These atoms may be literal values, like numbers or strings, or symbols, which are arbitrary strings of characters.
 You're also allowed to have another S-Expression in place of an atom, allowing you to build more complex programs.

-In Lisp languages, the first atom is used as a function or operator name, and the following atoms are provided as arguments to the function or operator.
+In Lisp-like syntax, the first atom is used as a function or operator name, and the following atoms are provided as arguments to the function or operator.
 Here's an example of some code written in this style:

 ```scheme